 - Creating a permit to work around trees, ensuring better tree protection in development sites.

-While these changes have yet to fully come to effect in Ottawa, they are right around the corner and will have a big impact on how trees are removed in urban areas.
+Since these changes have fully come into effect in Ottawa, they have a big impact on how trees are removed in urban areas.
 Croft Tree Experts are knowledgeable in Ottawa’s tree by-laws, and are prepared for the changes.
 Don’t risk a costly fine!
-If you want a tree removed, make sure you go with Croft Tree Experts, Ottawa’s top arborists.
+If you want a tree removed, make sure you go with Croft Tree Experts, Ottawa’s premiere tree removal experts.